Regulatory Index of Serbia

 6. Monitoring the effects of the law, i.e. monitoring the regulatory burden imposed by the law and possible problems in implementation that may lead to a new change in regulations (Component 6).

-The total value of RIS for the year 2022/23 is 46 out of a possible 100 points, representing a nearly unchanged result compared to the previous year when the index value was 47 points.
+The total value of RIS for the year 2024/25 is 50 out of a possible 100 points, representing a decline compared to the previous year, when the index stood at 55 points.
+Given the change in methodology, the results are comparable with the previous RIS report.
+Detailed methodology can be found in the NALED publication database available at www.naled.rs.

 Some of the key results of this year's report are: